Directly Detecting the Envelopes of Low-mass Planets Embedded In Protoplanetary Discs and The Case For TW Hydrae: Discussion

-More specifically for the ``protoplanet'' population, we can constrain the fraction of the disc lifetime ($f_{KH}$) a planet will spend before reaching to the run-away accretion phase.
-For example, if the embedded low-mass planets are 9 times more abundant than massive planets in protoplanetary discs, we can derive that $f_{KH}\leq$90\%.
-The less sign is due to that not all low-mass planets will become giant planets.
-If only 1/3 of the embedded planets will become giant planets, we have $f_{KH}$=75\%.
+More specifically for the ``protoplanet'' population, we can constrain the fraction of the disc lifetime ($f_{KH}$) a planet will spend before reaching the run-away accretion phase.
+For example, if the embedded low-mass planets are 9 times more abundant than massive planets in protoplanetary discs, we can derive $f_{KH}\leq$90\% assuming that planets are born continuously during the disc's lifetime.
+The less sign is due to that not all low-mass planets will become giant planets even if they are born at the beginning of the disc formation (e.g. with a low mass core).
+If only 1/3 of the embedded planets are massive enough to be capable of becoming giant planets, we have $f_{KH}$=75\%.
 On the other hand, if embedded low-mass planets are not discovered in protoplanetary discs, high-mass planets in discs may not grow from low-mass planets, and they may form directly through gravitational instability.